tkeskita/swiftBlock/docs/swift.rst

 Quickstart
 ----------

-* Install add-on as specified above
+* Install and start Blender as specified above
 * In Blender, select the default Cube object in 3D Viewport or in Outliner
 * Make add-on panels visible as described above
 * Click *Initialize Object*